Acknowledgement of Country on Australian Websites: Why It Matters and How to Do It Right

 Melody Jaimon • July 2, 2025

 In recent years, more Australian businesses, organisations, and creatives have added an Acknowledgement of Country to their websites.
-This small but powerful statement recognises Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of the land and shows respect for their continuing connection to land, culture, and community.
+This small but powerful statement recognises Aboriginal and Torres Strait Islander peoples as the Traditional Custodians of the land.
+It shows respect for their continuing connection to land, culture, and community.

-Let’s explore why this matters, how to get the wording right, where to place it on your website, and how we can help you include it in a respectful and professional way.
+Let’s explore why this matters, how to get the wording right, where to place it on your website, and how we can help you include it respectfully and professionally.

 What Is an Acknowledgement of Country?

-An Acknowledgement of Country is a formal recognition of Aboriginal and Torres Strait Islander peoples as the Traditional Owners of the land.
-It is typically spoken or written at the start of events, meetings, or public communications to show respect for Elders past and present.
+An Acknowledgement of Country is a respectful statement that recognises Aboriginal and Torres Strait Islander peoples as the Traditional Owners and ongoing custodians of the land.
+It honours their enduring cultural and spiritual connection to Country.

-Unlike a Welcome to Country, which must be delivered by a Traditional Custodian or Elder, an Acknowledgement can be made by anyone, including business owners and community leaders.
+Unlike a Welcome to Country, which a Traditional Custodian or Elder must deliver, an Acknowledgement can be made by anyone, including business owners and community leaders, as a sign of respect.

-When added to a website, it becomes a public and lasting statement that reflects your awareness of First Nations peoples and your respect for their role in Australia’s history and future.
+When added to a website, it becomes a public and lasting statement that reflects your awareness of First Nations peoples and your respect for their role in Australia’s past, present, and future.

 Why Include It on a Website?